sjbylo/container-workshop/00-workshop-setup/README.md

-# Setting up for the workshop
+# Getting ready for the workshop

 This workshop shows you how to build and use Linux containers on your laptop and then how to run and manage these same container images on OpenShift.